 The average sales cycle length is the amount of time from your first touch with a prospect to closing the deal, averaged across all won deals.

-The shorter the sales cycle, the more sales the sales team can make, and the faster the company earns money.
+The shorter the sales cycle, the more sales your team can make, and the faster the company earns money.

 Knowing the length of your average sales cycle can help you forecast the number of sales you can make in a specific period.
 For example, if you get 20 leads, you would be able to project the number of sales you can make in a month.

 How to calculate average sales cycle length

 The most effective way to calculate the length of your sales cycle is at the point of first contact with the lead to the point where the deal closes.
 If you use a CRM system, you would be able to visually track each stage of the sales cycle.

 With this method, you would be able to view the customer journey from start to finish.
 Besides, this sales metric allows for improving lead generation.

 This is the formula you would use to calculate the average sales cycle length:

 Average Sales Cycle Length = Number of Days to Close Successful Deals / Total Number of Deals